bolt/base-widget/README.md

    `{{ dump(record) }}` in the front- or `{{ dump(context) }}` in the backend.
    Note that if you use this option, `cacheduration` and `defer` will both be disabled for this specific widget, so use with care and thought.
+ - `priority`: Use this to specify the order in which widgets are displayed.
+   Lower priorities are displayed first.

 Overriding the templates
 ------------------------